DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/00 Getting Started with Scheduler/15 Edit Appointments.md

 * Remove appointments

 Edit operations are enabled by default.
-To disable an individual operation, assign **false** to its property in the [editing](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/editing/) object.
+To disable an individual operation, assign **false** to the corresponding property in the [editing](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/editing/) object.
 In this tutorial, we use the [allowDragging](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/editing/#allowDragging) property to disable appointment drag-and-drop.

 ---
 ##### jQuery